What Is NAFTA?

 NAFTA is short for the North American Free Trade Agreement.
-NAFTA covers Canada, the U.S. and Mexico making it the world’s largest free trade area (in terms of GDP).
-NAFTA was launched 20 years ago to reduce trading costs, increase business investment, and help North America be more competitive in the global marketplace.
+It covers Canada, the U.S. and Mexico making it the world’s largest free trade area (in terms of GDP).
+It was launched 20 years ago to reduce trading costs, increase business investment, and help North America be more competitive in the global marketplace.

 NAFTA was signed by President George H.W.
 Bush, Mexican President Salinas, and Canadian Prime Minister Brian Mulroney in 1992.
 It was ratified by the legislatures of the three countries in 1993.
 The U.S. House of Representatives approved it by 234 to 200 on November 17, 1993.
 The U.S. Senate approved it by 60 to 38 on November 20, three days later.

 The impetus for NAFTA actually began with President Ronald Reagan, who campaigned on a North American common market.
 In 1984, Congress passed the Trade and Tariff Act.
 This is important because it gave the President "fast-track" authority to negotiate free trade agreements, while only allowing Congress the ability to approve or disapprove, not change negotiating points.
-Canadian Prime Minister Mulroney agreed with Reagan to begin negotiations for the Canada-U.S. Free Trade Agreement, which was signed in 1988, went into effect in 1989 and is now suspended due to NAFTA.
+Canadian Prime Minister Mulroney agreed with Reagan to begin negotiations for the Canada-U.S. Free Trade Agreement, which was signed in 1988, went into effect in 1989 and is now suspended since it's no longer neeeded.
 (Source: NaFina, NAFTA Timeline)

 Meanwhile, Mexican President Salinas and President Bush began negotiations for a liberalized trade between the two countries.
 Prior to NAFTA, Mexican tariffs on U.S. imports were 250% higher than U.S. tariffs on Mexican imports.
 In 1991, Canada requested a trilateral agreement, which then led to NAFTA.
-In 1993, concerns about liberalization of labor and environmental regulations led to the adoption of two addendums to NAFTA.
+In 1993, concerns about liberalization of labor and environmental regulations led to the adoption of two addendums.

 Article 102 of the NAFTA agreement outlines its purpose: